-Some employers offer vision insurance as an option or via a Flexible Spending Account (FSA).
+Some employers offer vision care insurance as an option or via a Flexible Spending Account (FSA).
 If your employer doesn’t, then you may want to consider purchasing private eye care insurance.
 Here’s how to do that.

-Before you start comparing plans on the market, though, make sure you take careful assessment of your eye care needs and those of your family.
+Before you start comparing plans on the market, though, make sure you take a careful assessment of your eye care needs and those of your family.
 Consider the following:

 - Do you already wear corrective lenses?

 - How often can you intend to have an eye exam?